ADiTY0102/mowgli-community-hub/README.md

-# MOWGLIANS
+# MOWGLIONS

-MOWGLIANS is a community-driven pet adoption and donation platform designed to connect pet lovers with pets in need.
+MOWGLIONS is a community-driven pet adoption and donation platform designed to connect pet lovers with pets in need.
 The platform offers a range of features including pet adoption, pet donation, fundraising for animal welfare, and photo galleries of rescued pets.
 The project includes distinct user roles for admins and users with seamless integration to third-party payment gateways for donations.

 ## Table of Contents